 Located in the iconic Queen’s Center shopping mall, the new store enables shoppers to become creators of their own experience.
 Blending high-glamour, space-age design, and innovative digital technology, MAC’s new concept store has upgraded the customer experience with ultramodern flair.

-Developed in collaboration with Valtech, the store houses sixteen virtual mirrors that equip customers with the ability to transform themselves into hundreds of new looks—all without batting an eyelash.
+Developed in collaboration with Valtech, the store houses sixteen virtual mirrors featuring a plethora of new looks, which the consumer can try in a contact-less manner—all without batting an eyelash.

 Rethinking in-store try-on services